 They were widely distributed and got a positive response from the local communities.

 Children in rural areas managed to have safe lightning from solar systems.
 Hence able to have evening and night studies.
 It was a great move and achievement enjoyed by the parents and kids.

 Laws and Acts should be formulated with such at heart.
 Any activities that provide solutions towards climate change, should be fully supported and protected by law.

 Our leaders should make a point of making it easier and affordable for the locals to embrace eco-friendly solutions.

 The Finance Act 2020 needs to be rechecked and several issues amended to ensure that we embrace clean energy affordably.

 We don’t want any more floods, landslides, droughts, respiratory diseases due to indoor air pollution, children missing schools to collect firewood, and many other disasters.
-We need them to have easy and cheap access to the clean and fuel-efficient cookstoves and fuel.
+We need them to have easy and cheap access to clean and fuel-efficient cookstoves and fuel.
 Let them have access to solar systems.
 Everyone deserves a bright light, just like the future we are hoping for.